pact-foundation/pact-ruby/README.md

 Pact.service_provider "My Service Provider" do

-  app { MyApp.new } # Optional, loads app from config.ru by default

   honours_pact_with 'My Service Consumer' do

     # This example points to a local file, however, on a real project with a continuous
-    # integration box, you would publish your pacts as artifacts,
+    # integration box, you would use a [Pact Broker](https://github.com/bethesque/pact_broker) or publish your pacts as artifacts,
     # and point the pact_uri to the pact published by the last successful build.

     pact_uri '../path-to-your-consumer-project/specs/pacts/my_consumer-my_provider.json'